Metallurgy in pre-Columbian America: South America

 The estimated date of these pours lies between 800 and 500 BC.

 Evidence for fully developed smelting, however, only appears with the Moche culture (northern coast, 200 BC – 600 CE).

 The ores were extracted from shallow deposits in the Andean foothills.
 They were probably smelted nearby, as pictorially depicted on the metal artifacts themselves and on ceramic vessels.
 Smelting was done in adobe brick furnaces with at least three blow pipes to provide the air flow needed to reach the high temperatures.
 The resulting ingots would then have been moved to coastal centers for shaping in specialised workshops.

 Two workshops studied were near the administrative sections of their towns, again showing the prestige of metal.
 Analysis of a Moche statue composed of numerous thin metal layers revealed complex plating and gilding involving a combination of immersion in acidic solutions and the application of extreme heat.

 The objects themselves were still mainly adornments, now often being attached to beads.
-In fact, in the Lambayeque and Chimu cultures (750–1400 CE), a wide range of functional metal items were produced such as bowls, plates, drinking vessels, boxes, plates, models, scales and especially beakers (acquillas), but mostly for ceremonial or elite use.
+In fact, in the Lambayeque and Chimu cultures (750–1400 CE), a wide range of functional metal items were produced such as bowls, plates, drinking vessels, boxes, models, scales and especially beakers (acquillas), but mostly for ceremonial or elite use.